When Will My Violations Points Expire of My Driving Record?

 You may be surprised to learn that some tickets or violations are not chargeable to some insurance companies.
 For example: Speeding ticket 1-14 MPH over is not a chargeable violation for Mercury Insurance Group.
 For all others is.
 Unsafe Driving is not chargeable for Allstate.
 For all others is.

 Same goes for accidents.
-Most insurance companies charge for Not at Fault accidents.
+Therefore most insurance companies charge for Not at Fault accidents.
 A lot of insurance companies charge only if you have more than 2 not at fault accidents, and some don’t charge if the claim payout is less than $1,000.

 What is Driver License Compact (DLC)?